getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 ### Pipelines

-The lifecycle of a [`Pipeline`][getml.pipeline.Pipeline] is straightforward and streamlined by the getML engine, which automatically saves all changes made to a pipeline and loads all pipelines within a project.
+The lifecycle of a [`Pipeline`][getml.pipeline.Pipeline] is straightforward and streamlined by the getML Engine, which automatically saves all changes made to a pipeline and loads all pipelines within a project.
 Pipelines are created within the Python API using constructors, where they are defined by a set of hyperparameters.

 !!! note
-    The actual weights of the machine learning algorithms are stored exclusively in the getML engine and are not transferred to the Python API.
+    The actual weights of the machine learning algorithms are stored exclusively in the getML Engine and are not transferred to the Python API.

-Any changes made through methods such as [`fit()`][getml.pipeline.Pipeline.fit] are automatically updated in both the engine and the Python API.
+Any changes made through methods such as [`fit()`][getml.pipeline.Pipeline.fit] are automatically updated in both the Engine and the Python API.

 By using [`set_project()`][getml.engine.set_project], you can load an existing project, and all associated pipelines will be automatically loaded into memory.
 To view all pipelines in the current project, access the Pipelines container via [`getml.project.Pipelines`][getml.project.Pipelines].